Gadavist® (gadobutrol) injection

 Billing for Gadavist®

 HCPCS code A9585 has been established by the Centers for Medicare and Medicaid Services (CMS) for Gadavist®.
 CMS sought to assign a code which would allow for accurate billing of Gadavist® presentations.
-This code will be available to all payers on January 1, 2012.

 The code descriptor for A9585 is per 0.1mL.
 When billing it is important to remember to multiply the amount of Gadavist® used by 10 in order to list the correct number of units on the claim form.

 - 15 mL = 150 units